digst/ORG-AP-DK/releases/v.1.0/docs/index.md

 <dt>Foretrukken betegnelse (da)</dt>
 <dd>offentlig organisation</dd>
 <dt>Anvendelsesnote </dt>
-<dd>Bruges til at beskrive organisationer der defineres som værende en del af den offentlige sektor under en juridsk ramme på ethvert niveau</dd>
+<dd>Bruges til at beskrive organisationer der defineres som værende en del af den offentlige sektor under en juridsk ramme på ethvert niveau.
+En organisation kan bestå af flere underorganisationer, og enhver organisation kan have én eller flere organisationsenheder.
+Hver af disse beskrives med de samme typer af egenskaber og relationer. </dd>
 <!--
 <dt>Anvendelsesnote (en)</dt>
-<dd>Used for describing organisations that are defined as being part of the public sector by a legal framework at any level </dd>-->
+<dd>Used for describing organisations that are defined as being part of the public sector by a legal framework at any level.
+The Public Organization class represents the organization.
+One organization may comprise several sub-organizations and any organization may have one or more organizational units.
+Each of these is described using the same properties and relationships. </dd>-->

-<dt>Definition (da) </dt>
+<dt>Definition </dt>
-<dd>Any Organization that is defined as being part of the public sector by a legal framework at any level.</dt>
+<dd>Enhver organisation der defineres som værende en del af den offentlige sektor under en juridsk ramme på ethvert niveau</dt>
 <!--
-<dt>Definition (en) </dt>
+<dt>Definition</dt>
-<dd>Enhver organisation, der er defineret som værende en del af den offentlige sektor under en juridisk ramme på ethvert niveau.</dd>	-->
+<dd>Any Organization that is defined as being part of the public sector by a legal framework at any level.</dd>	-->

 <dt>Specialisering af </dt>
 <dd><a href="http://www.w3.org/ns/org#Organization" title="URI til Organization ">http://www.w3.org/ns/org#Organization </a></dd>